-Certainly, this winter looks a lot different from years past, but with the right gear, a warm drink and an adventurous spirit, there is no need to stay inside.
+With the right gear, a warm drink and an adventurous spirit, there is no need to stay inside this season.

 Gold Creek Pond is a popular spot for local photographers, but it is also the perfect snowshoe trail for novice snowshoers or if you have little ones in toe.
 This mile-long trail is flat and circles around a mountain lake.
 With easy access to the trail right off I-90, you can snowshoe with a picturesque backdrop of mountains and have no worries about avalanche risk.
 Go early on the weekends or go during the week to avoid crowds.